ndbellew/AppliedCryptography/Assignments/Homework2/Answersheet.md

 print(EntropyValue)
 ```
 The first value will equal **1.792** the new list of values will instead make **1.573**

 ### D

+The best way to create the highest entropy value is to ensure that the probability of pulling any ball is as even as possible.
+So to take the ball set `[4/11, 3/11, 4/11]` where there are 4 red balls, 3 yellow balls, and four green balls respectively.
+In maximize entropy by adding or removing a single ball of any color, a yellow ball must be added such that the set would equal `[4/12, 4/12, 4/12]`.
+This makes an entropy value of $1.585$

 ### E

 ### F